OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 Based on the analysis, we recommend the following actions:

-- Invest in marketing and promotions during peak sales seasons to maximize revenue.
+- Invest further in marketing and promotions to slow down and
-- Focus on expanding and promoting products in Category A.
+- Adopt a data-driven customer segmentation strategy also to target sensitive customers who can only rely on their paychecks to go online shopping.
-- Implement a customer segmentation strategy to target high-LTV customers effectively.
+- Communicate with vendors the need to continue to improve order delivery speed to enhance customer satisfaction levels.
-- X
+- Promote

 ### Limitations: